dave-redfern/laravel-doctrine-behaviours/README.md

  * config/doctrine_behaviours.php
  * config/doctrine_repositories.php

 Behaviours contains settings for the `make:entity` console command that makes it easier to add a new entity and repository.

 Repositories allows you to configure repositories so they can be type-hinted and resolved by the dependency injection container (auto-wiring).

+The following options are required:

+ * repository - the repository class, can be EntityRepository::class
+ * entity     - the class name of the entity the repository is for

+The following are optional:

+ * alias - a shorter alias e.g. app.user.repository
+ * tags  - any tags to add to the reference in the container e.g. `[ 'repository' ]`
+ * em    - an alternative entity manager that manages this entity e.g. 'my_manager'

 ## Behaviours / Traits